From $182.02 – $249.64Price range: $182.02 through $249.64

 |---|---|

-These cryogenic tube labels are designed for long-term laboratory cold-storage environments.
+These ultra-low temperature cryogenic labels are designed for long-term laboratory cold-storage environments.
 Performance is maintained through extended cryogenic exposure, with secure adhesion and clear legibility on tubes, vials, racks, and other laboratory containers at temperatures down to -150 °C.

 Label formats support common cryovial sizes and secondary storage systems.
 3″ printer core configurations are compatible with automatic application, supporting efficient labeling in high-throughput workflows.